ansible-collections/ibm_zos_cics/docs/source/modules/cmci_get.rst

        cmci_port: 12345
        cmci_cert: "./sec/ansible.pem"
        cmci_key: "./sec/ansible.key"
-       context: "ABCDEFGH" # context is the name of your CICSplex in a CPSM environment or the applid of your region in an SMSS environment
+       context: ABCDEFGH # context is the name of your CICSplex in a CPSM environment or the applid of your region in an SMSS environment
-       type: "CICSRegion"
+       type: CICSRegion
        resources:
          complex_filter:
            or: